stevevillardi/Logic.Monitor/Documentation/New-LMCachedAccount.md

 ```

 ### -AccessKey
-Access Key from your API credential aquired from the LM Portal
+Access Key from your API credential acquired from the LM Portal

 ```yaml
 Type: String